The following discussion will cover popular Hyperledger project tutorials that will enable you to understand their core infrastructures.

 - Self-sovereignty: On the platform, you can store any artifacts on the ledger.
-More so, all the artifacts will have cryptographic encryptions to secure it.
+More so, all the artifacts will have cryptographic encryptions to secure them.
 No one other than you can delete your identity or make changes to it.

 - No-hacks: According to the Hyperledger Indy tutorial, no one can get access to your files.
 In reality, the centralized servers aren’t enough to offer security to your documentations.
 As a result, there are lots of identity thefts happing every day.
 But with Indy, every single document once on the ledger stays on the ledger.

 Curious to learn about the value advantages of ZKPs for blockchain security?
 Enroll Now in Zero Knowledge Proofs (ZKP) Masterclass Course